 Back in mid-February, Belkin released and early beta build of its WeMo for Android app.
 It was very light on features at the time (and only available for the Galaxy S III), but has been receiving updates ever since to get it up to snuff with the experience Belkin was looking for.

 For those who may not be familiar with WeMo, here's the in-a-nutshell explanation: it's a family of devices – WeMo Switch, WeMo Light Switch, and WeMo Motion – that connect to your Wi-Fi network and allow to you control household electronics directly from your smartphone.
+For example, you could have WeMo Switch plugged into the coffee pot and fire it up directly from bed when you wake up.

 If Belkin had you excited about its upcoming WeMo Android app at CES this year, good news: the first beta version of the app just landed in the Play Store.
 According to the app's description, it has only been tested on the Samsung Galaxy S III, but should work on all 4.0+ devices.
 With that said, some (or even most) of the features may not work properly, as the app is a very early beta.